...

 That type of resolve no matter the cost is the sort of thing courage is made of.
 It’s the type of stories that are retold throughout time and inspire generations.

 In the ancient world, courage was a highly exalted virtue.
 Seneca noted, “He who is brave is free.”
 So true.
 Yet so rare these days it seems.
 Perhaps that is one major reason why we see freedom slipping away in the Western world.
-The world offers a shallow substitute for freedom in its licensiousness which is really just bait for cowards without the fortitude and self-mastery to steward true freedom.
+The world’s licensiousness is a shallow substitute for freedom that actually baits cowards without fortitude and self-mastery into slavery.

 So, where are our stories of courage to be found today?
 We need them.
 Perhaps more importantly, what stories of courage are we currently writing with our lives?